KailashDN/Deep_Reinforcement_Learning_Gym/README.md

     - 3.2 `target_net`
 4. Create replay memory of predefined capacity of 100_000 transitions.
 5. Set Hyperparamets like *total_steps*, *reward history*, *exploration(**α**)* which will be decay so that Q learning explore more in initial stage and exploitation increase with decaying **α**
-6. Iterate the model for *NUM_EPISODES*(10_000):
+6. Iterate the model for NUM_EPISODES(10_000):
     - 6.1 At each step we render the environment
     - 6.2 Get next **action** using random value.
-If random value is smaller than current **α** then random set of *RIGHT_ONLY* action returned else policy_net predict and return        max *Q value*
+If random value is smaller than current **α** then random set of *RIGHT_ONLY* action returned else policy_net predict and  update the weights of the target model if necessarymax *Q value*
     - 6.3 Perform the action using environment step function(defined in wrapper class) which returns *next_state*, *reward*, *done*, *info*
     - 6.4 If we *done* or if mario *life* is less than 2 the end the step loop here and start next episode.
 Else,
     - 6.5 Add the transition to the replay memory using *push* function
-    - 6.6 Increment the current reward and total steps 6.7
+    - 6.6 Increment the current reward and total steps
-    6.5

-- Trains the policy net on a batch from the replay memory
+    - 6.7 Trains the policy net on a batch from the replay memory
-- Get the prediction of the target network and the current policy network
+    - 6.5 Update the weights of the target model if necessary
-- Calculate the new q values
+    - 6.6 update the exploration rate **α**
-- Train the policy model based on the predictions of the target model
--